learn-co-students/houston-se-042020/33-rails-api-pokemon/js-rails-as-api-pokemon-teams-project-new/LECTURE_INFO.md

 We are going to combine our backend skills with our frontend skills.

 ## By the end of this lesson, you should be able to:
-Set up a backend to receive requests and send JSON responses to a frontend, which then performs some DOM manipulation as a result.
+Set up a backend to receive requests and send JSON responses to a frontend.

 ## Before we go through the Pokemon teams project:
 Let's go over a few things: